sammi-turner/Dotfiles/README.md

 # .emacs

-A very minimal GUI-based config with the Misterioso theme.
+A very minimal GUI-based config with the Dracula theme and neotree.

 The super key (mod4) is set as meta.

+Emacs will autocreate an ~/.emacs.d folder for the user.

+Packages may be installed via [MELPA](https://www.emacswiki.org/emacs/InstallingPackages).

 # .config/nvim